iangitonga/capgenx/README.md

 that will change as new features get integrated.
 Some of the limitations are:

 - No GPU support.
 Libtorch GPU library integration has not been tested.
-- Only the tiny English model is available.
 - Only greedy decoding is available.

 ## Architecture
 Capgen is written entirely in C++ and C. It depends on the following libraries: